Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 - quality improvement
 	- Invite staff to participate in brainstorming ideas and suggestions to improve quality, attempts to make quality both central and strategic within Qantas.

+The truck repair business can use quality control and quality assurance.
+The business could benefit form using quality control through consistent inspections into the processes they use when repairing vehicles.
+This means that the business can keep the quality consistent for